mciocchi/atomic_d6/README.md

 For the sake of speed and simplicity, only one Atomic D6 should be rolled during a Group Roll.

-**Contests between two groups**

-Group Rolls can also be used in Contests.
-If two groups are opposing one another in a contest, the GM simply needs to adjust the difficulty of the roll accordingly.

-**Contests between three or more parties**
+### Group Contests

+Usually opposing actions between groups are resolved by a single Contest roll, but the GM could also opt for a Group Roll if they want to engage all the players.

+A Group Contest is run the same way as a Group Roll, but the DM must adjust the difficulty of each players roll to take the skill of the opposition into account.

+Only the members of one of the groups need to roll because their failure implies that the opposition won.

+If the majority of the players succeed on their rolls, the group wins the Contest.

+### "Battle Royale" Contests

-On rare occasion there are certain "battle royale" style contests where three or more individuals or groups are all competing against one another for the same goal.
+On rare occasion, three or more individuals or groups are all competing against one another.
+In this case, the GM may call for repeated rounds of rolls.
+Anyone who fails gets eliminated from the contest.
+The rounds of rolls continue until only one winning party remains, or until all parties have been eliminated.

-In the case of a "battle royale," the GM may call for repeated rounds of rolls.
-At each round, the GM is expected to make note of which parties succeeded.
-The rounds continue until a clear ranking has been established, and the GM may define different consequences for first place, second place, and so on.

-As is the case with other Group Contests, only one Atomic D6 should be rolled during a battle royale.
+As is the case with other Group Contests, only one Atomic D6 should be rolled during a Battle Royale.

 ## Notice / Stealth Rolls